H’seven

 “Yeah, I know, that’s why I like it.”

 “No!
 I forb…” The Director is astonished to discover he is unable to complete his pronouncement, unable to make a sound.
-He tries anyway.

 The door snaps back into the pocket behind the armoire and the Deputy Director steps aside.